-Jaclyn manages operations and marketing for the Film Festival.
-She has worked in varying capacities for the past 7 festivals, and is happy to be working on #8.
+Jaclyn oversee all of marketing for the festival, from design to execution.
+She has worked in varying capacities for the past 8 festivals, and is happy to be working on #9.
 In addition to NFF, she has consulted for or worked on several other film festivals including Hamptons International Film Festival, Bentonville Film Festival, Tribeca Film Festival, First Time Fest, Heartland Film Festival, Architecture and Design Film Festival, and New York Television Festival.
 Outside of festival life, she has worked in event production and operations at the Big Apple Circus, Tribeca Enterprises, LLC and TBA Global, LLC.
 She graduated from the University at Albany with a B.A. in Theater.
 Jaclyn is a fabrics artist on her days off, and lives in Manhattan.

 Molly Martin, Operations Director